-Where the Chairperson has been granted leave of absence, by the Minister, the MPA Secretariat will work with the Chairperson and CEO to communicate with the Minister through the Agency's parliamentary pocess, recommending an acting Chairperson for Ministerial appointment.
+Where the Chairperson has been granted leave of absence, by the Minister, the MPA Secretariat will work with the Chairperson and CEO to communicate with the Minister through the Agency's parliamentary process, recommending an acting Chairperson for Ministerial appointment.

-Where a member has been granted leave of absence, the MPA Secretariat will work with the Champers and CEO to communicate with the Minister through the Agency's parliamentary process, recommending an acting member for Ministerial appointment.
+Where a member has been granted leave of absence, the MPA Secretariat will work with the Chairperson and CEO to communicate with the Minister through the Agency's parliamentary process. recommending an acting member for Ministerial appointment.

-Part VI, Division 1, Season 332M of the Marine Park Act outlines acting appointments for the CEO.
+Part VI, Division 1, Section 39ZM of the Marine Park Act outlines acting appointments for the CEO.

-Where the CE has been granted annual leave (recreation leave) or leave of absence by the Minister, the MPA Secretariat will communicate with the Minister through the Agency's parliamentary process, recommending an acting CEQ for ministerial appointment.
+Where the CEO has been granted annual leave (recreation leave) or leave of absence by the Minister, the MPA Secretariat will communicate with the Minister through the Agency's parliamentary process, recommending an acting CEO for ministerial appointment.

-The delegation instrument 'Vacancy in the office of the Accountable Authority Delegation 2019' is made under the PGPA Act, Section 110, where the Accountable Authority powers described within the instrument are delegated the Sea Band (General Managers) officials of the Authority from time to time during a period of vecancy, where the accountable authority is unable to exercise the powers or when the Minister has not appointed a person to act as the accountable authority.
+The delegation instrument 'Vacancy in the office of the Accountable Authority Delegation 2019' is made under the PGPA Act, Section 110, where the Accountable Authority powers described within the instrument are delegated to the SES Band 1 (General Managers) officials of the Authority from time to time during a period of vacancy, when the accountable authority is unable to exercise the powers or when the Minister has not appointed a person to act as the accountable authority.